 In order to answer these fundamental questions of the effects of dust and other aerosols on the climate system, our group uses a number of tools, which include developing and using “simple” first-principles numerical models that run on desktop computers, large-scale climate models that require supercomputers, and careful analysis of in situ, satellite, and climate model data.
 Our group’s research is discussed in more detail here.

 Publications from our group can be accessed through our Publications page, Google Scholar profile, ResearchGate profile, and ResearcherID.

-The Earth, Wind & Particles research group is headed by professor Jasper Kok, and funded by the National Science Foundation, NASA, the Army Research Office, and the U.S. – Israel Binational Science Foundation.
+The Aerosol-Climate Interactions research group is headed by professor Jasper Kok, and funded by the National Science Foundation, NASA, and the Army Research Office.